Hey there...

 For example:

-Informational keywords help customers gain more knowledge on a particular topic.
+Informational keywords help customers gain more knowledge on a particular topic and when they want to learn.
 These keywords often relate to your audiences pain points or problems they encounter (and that your startup is helping them overcome.)

 Example: